Wellington Cathedral has 14 bells, ranging in size from Little James(4 cwt) to the People's Bell(27.75 cwt). A sharp treble and

+Initially the Ring was a six.
 Each bell is named after a donor.
 The treble and tenor are named Gill and Gerald respectively, after Gill and Gerald McIlhone.
 The second is named Rei,

 after Rei Ngatai.
 The third is named Jarman, after Chris Jarman.
 The fourth is named Barrett, after Terry Barrett.
 Gerald, Rei, Chris and Terry are Wellington ringers.
 Rei is the first Maori to ring a peal.
 The fifth is named Pleasance, after Pleasance Purser, who was Ringing Master at the Cathedral

 for 25 years.